DEFRA/ffc-development-guide/docs/source-code.md

 ## Branching strategies
 FFC aims to be a true DevOps programme with capability to deliver value often and rapidly.

-To support this, there are two branching strategy options that should be used with a source control repository to deliver services.
+To support this, there are two branching strategy options, `Feature branch development` and `Trunk based development`.
+Feature branch development should be preferred as it has significantly lower risk and promotes more collaboration.
+However, there may be some scenarios where a trunk based development approach can deliver more value.

 ### Feature branch development
 With feature branch development, all feature development should take place in a dedicated branch instead of the master branch.